We’ve all had buyer’s remorse: the dead-weight that drops into your stomach after a big purchase.

 If only buying the damn thing was enough.

-It doesn’t matter how much you’ve paid for your peloton or how much you’re debited every month for the classes, you still have to show up and do the work or your all-singing, all-dancing spin bike just becomes an expensive clothes horse.
+It doesn’t matter how much you’ve paid for your peloton or how much you’re debited every month for the classes, you still have to show up and do the work or your all-singing, all-dancing bike just becomes an expensive clothes horse.

 Peloton regret is real.